jawojcikad/Philips.Puzzle/Readme.md

 ### CSV Library

 Simple CSV library (~80 lines) was written from scratch.
 It is stateless and extension based to work well with LINQ syntax.
-Solution for soccer library in it would be just 1 line of code
+Solution for soccer puzzle in library in it would be just 1 line of code

 ```c#
     string result = args[0]